bmvc2025/bmvc2025.github.io/authors/author-guidelines.md

 ---
 ## Authors acting as reviewers

 Given the growth in paper submissions, we expect all authors to be willing to serve as reviewers if asked to do so.
-To help us identify qualified reviewers and match submissions to reviewers, all authors are required to have an up-to-date OpenReview profile (see OpenReview author instructions).
+To help us identify qualified reviewers and match submissions to reviewers, all authors are required to have up-to-date CMT and TPMS profiles.
 We will only acknowledge reviewers during the conference and on the BMVC website if the review is above a quality threshold (see [Reviewing policies]({{site.baseurl}}{% link authors/reviewing-guidelines.md %})).

 ---
 ## Submission and review process

-BMVC 2025 will use OpenReview to manage submissions.
+BMVC 2025 will use CMT to manage submissions.
 Consistent with the review process for previous BMVC conferences, submissions under review will be visible only to their assigned members of the program committee (programme chairs, area chairs, and reviewers).
 The reviews and author responses will never be made public, and we will not be soliciting comments from the general public during the reviewing process.

-Anyone who plans to submit a paper as an author or a co-author must create (or update) their OpenReview profile by the full paper submission deadline.
-By submitting a paper to BMVC, the authors agree to the review process and understand that papers are processed by the OpenReview system to match each manuscript to the best possible area chairs and reviewers.
-OpenReview author instructions can be found in the link below.
+Anyone who plans to submit a paper as an author or a co-author must create (or update) their CMT and Toronto Paper Matching System (TPMS) profiles by the full paper submission deadline.
+By submitting a paper to BMVC, the authors agree to the review process and understand that papers are processed by the CMT and TPMS to match each manuscript to the best possible area chairs and reviewers. <!-- OpenReview author instructions can be found in the link below.

 <div class="row no-gutters pt-0 d-xs-block ">
     <div class="mb-1 pl-2 pr-2 mx-auto mx-sm-left col-xs-auto">
         <p style="text-align: center;"><a class="btn btn-primary" role="button" href="https://docs.openreview.net/getting-started/creating-an-openreview-profile">Creating or Updating an OpenReview Profile</a></p>
     </div>
 </div>
+//-->

 PCs are facing a huge growth in submissions and are spending all their energies ensuring that papers find appropriate ACs and reviewers.
 For this reason, **PCs will NOT:**

 * **allow late submissions, whatever the reason**
-* **undo OpenReview snarl-ups, whatever the reason**
+* **undo CMT snarl-ups, whatever the reason**
 * **allow you to change author lists, whatever the reason**
 * **explain policies in detail, however puzzling you find them**